 Status and Distribution

-Formerly found at two locations in Norfolk and one in Suffolk.
-The moth was last known from a site in West Norfolk in 1971.
+Formerly found at two locations in Norfolk and one in Suffolk and was last seen in West Norfolk in 1971.
 Searches at this last location from the late 1980s onwards, where the foodplant is still present, have failed to relocate the moth and it is now considered extinct in the British Isles.
 A record from Monk Haven, Pembrokeshire has not been possible to confirm and is thought to have been entered in error but the food-plant does occur in that county.

 Photographs of a set male and female can be seen on the Natural History Museum, Cockayne collection website: